 Being able to deliver good service feels good, but the numbers tell us that having great customer service is the only way to go.
 We hope other will follow.

-Random occurences of missing daily reports have finally been fixed.
+Random occurrences of missing daily reports have finally been fixed.
 This took a rather long time to find because of the difficulty of tracing executables running as system services.
 This was compounded by the fact that the process is scheduled to run only once a day.

 A few users were able to insert testing url specifications for pages other than the home page.
 There was also an instance of an ip address being used in the host specification.
 These anomalies have been remedied in the regular expression that validates the requested url.